 EEG computation

-NeoNMM packs lead field 8 different lead field matrices that link the Desikan atlas of 66 cortical regions to NE={21, 32, 65, 110, 131, 200, 256, 257} number of EEG electrode contacts.
+NeoNMM packs 8 different lead field matrices that link the Desikan atlas of 66 cortical regions to NE={21, 32, 65, 110, 131, 200, 256, 257} number of EEG electrode contacts.
 The files corresponding to the lead field matrices and EEG electrode names are given in Table 2.
 Functions LeadField = LoadLeadfield(FileName = FileName_Leadfield) and EEG_Names, EEG_Color = get_electrode(filename=FileName_Electrode) load the lead field matrix and electrode names, respectively.
 The forward problem is solved by multiplying the lead field matrix with the neocortical source activity (excluding the activity of the first NMM (NMM[0]), which corresponds to the thalamus).

 Table 2.
 Correspondence between the lead field and EEG electrode names files.